 Landmark College, located in beautiful southern Vermont, is proud to be the College of choice for students who learn differently, including students with a learning disability (such as dyslexia), ADHD, or autism spectrum disorder (ASD).
 We champion a strengths-based model and give students the skills and strategies they need to achieve their goals.
 A fully accredited, not-for-profit institution, Landmark College offers bachelor’s and associate degrees in liberal studies, studio arts, psychology, business, life science and computer science.

-The new faculty member will provide scholarship in the field, particularly in terms of research programs that can involve undergraduate students, and will join others in grant proposal development.
+The faculty member will provide scholarship in the field, particularly in terms of research programs that can involve undergraduate students, and will join others in grant proposal development.
 Familiarity with principles of universal design for instruction and learning, and a demonstrated commitment to continuing growth as an educator is also desired.

-Diversifying the student body, faculty, and administration is congruent with Landmark College’s mission.
+Diversifying the student body, faculty, and administration is congruent with Landmark’s mission.
 We value diverse populations and cultures, including, but not limited to, ethnicity, gender, gender identity, national origin, neurodiversity, race, and religion.

 Landmark College offers a dynamic employment opportunity with competitive wages and an excellent benefits package.
 Qualified individuals must apply by cover letter (that addresses teaching qualifications), statement of teaching philosophy and research interests, CV and the contact information of three work references to: Human Resources, Landmark College, 19 River Road South, Putney, VT 05346.
 Electronic submissions are preferred: email@example.com.
 No phone calls please.
 Landmark College is an EO/AA/Vet/Disability Employer.